KevinVan720/animated_styled_widget/README.md

       this.builder});
 ```

-A button can be in four states: idle, hovered, pressed, disabled.
-So you provide the four corresponding styles.
-Notice only the idle(default) style is required, and the other three will be set to this style if not preovided.
-You can also specify the duration and animation curve for this button to transition between different states.
-The child paramter is the child Widget to this button.
-But you can also provide a builder which have access to the state of the button:
+A button can be in one of the four states: idle, hovered, pressed, disabled.
+You need to provide the four corresponding styles.
+Notice only the idle(default) style is required, and the other three will be set to this style if not provided.
+You can also specify the duration and animation curve for transitioning between different states.
+The child paramter is the child Widget of this button.
+But you can also provide a builder which can access to the state of the button:
 ```dart
 builder: (context, state) {
       Widget child;